 For adults it can result in difficulty when placed in social situations such as a party.

 At present there is no ‘cure’ for ASD, however treatment often comes in the form of different types of therapies, such as educational and behavioural programmes.

 An initial one hour assessment followed potentially by diagnostic tests (ADOS-2 and ADI-R/3di) if you wish.

 If there are no other psychiatric conditions present, no further appointments will be required.
 Reports will be sent to relevant parties (including school and GP) ONLY if in agreement after the initial assessment.

-During this two hour assessment we will cover the points below:
+During the Initial Assessment your doctor will cover the points below: